 Space tourism: Ground control to… anybody with a big enough bank balance

-Virgin Galactic, a spaceflight company within the Virgin Group in New Mexico, has been developing two commercial spacecrafts with a plan to offer suborbital space flights to space tourists.
-The founder, Richard Branson, initially proposed that there would be a maiden flight by the end of 2009 but soon it became apparent that the date was too ambitious.
+Virgin Galactic, a spaceflight company within the Virgin Group in New Mexico, has been developing commercial spaceships with a plan to offer suborbital space flights to space tourists.
+The founder, Richard Branson, initially proposed that there would be a maiden flight by the end of 2009, but soon it became apparent that the date was too ambitious.

 After a series of test flights, eventually, in 2018 the company achieved a major accomplishment when their VSS Unity test vehicle reached the boundary of outer space.
-In 2019, it successfully flew to space with a test passenger in the cabin.
-Following the success, Virgin Galactic is in the process of getting itself ready for commercial operations.
+A year later, it successfully flew to space with a test passenger in the cabin.

-Apart from the ISS, SpaceX also sets its visions to the moon and Mars – a BBC report in September 2018 revealed that SpaceX is planning its lunar mission for 2023 and Yusaku Maezawa, a Japanese billionaire and online fashion tycoon, would be the first human making the journey since 1972.
-However, it must be said that the planned rocket has not been built and therefore “it’s not 100% certain we can bring this to flight,”; a word of caution from its CEO Elon Musk.
+Apart from the ISS, SpaceX also sets its visions to the moon and Mars.
+At present, SpaceX is planning its lunar mission for 2023 and Yusaku Maezawa, a Japanese billionaire and online fashion tycoon, will be the first human making the journey since 1972.
+Maezawa has purchased all the seats available and in March 2021, he announced a plan to choose eight crew members from across the world to go with him.
+Applications are now closed.

-With a billion dollar a year funding from Jeff Bezos through his sales of equity in Amazon, Blue Origin has made several successful sub-orbital flights since November 2015.
+With a billion-dollar a year funding from Jeff Bezos (the founder of Amazon), Blue Origin has made several successful sub-orbital flights since November 2015.
 The achievements have allowed the company to sign a US$500 million contract with the US Air Force to develop its next-generation New Glenn rocket, a US$10 million contract with NASA to develop a moon landing system, as well as partnerships with United Launch Alliance to develop a new rocket engine.